juliantao/asce-quarto/README.md

 ## Note:

 The majority of the `qmd` file was directly converted from `ascexmpl-new.tex` from the [overleaf template](https://www.overleaf.com/latex/templates/template-for-preparing-your-submission-to-the-american-society-of-civil-engineers-asce/pbwcqsvndpty) using [`pandoc`](https://pandoc.org/).
-Tweaks are made to the table format (I prefer to use the pipe style), cross-referencing following quarto syntax; the figures are also updated, including one figure generated from embedded python code chunk.
+The following tweaks are made.

+* Table is now prepared using the pipe style.
+* Cross-referencing now follows the quarto syntax;
+* A figure from an embedded python code is included;
+* Another `pdf` figure is included.

+In addition, the original `ascelike-new.bst` file is not included since the citation style is now handled using a [`CSL` file](https://www.zotero.org/styles/american-society-of-civil-engineers?source=1).
+The styles related to citation in the `ascelike-new.cls` are also commented out.

 ## Todo:

+- [x] ~~figure out the numbering for appendix~~
 - [ ] also ensure `html` format can be rendered with the title block
-- [x] ~~figure out the numbering for appendix~~
 - [ ] figure out a better way to cross-reference appendices